a7madgamal/eslint-plugin-vibe-coder/README.md

 Prevents optional properties in TypeScript types and interfaces to encourage explicit design decisions.
 Optional properties often indicate unclear requirements or lazy design.

 **Why this rule exists:**
 Optional properties can make code harder to understand and maintain.
 They often indicate that the developer hasn't thought through the requirements clearly.
-This rule encourages you to either:
+This rule prevents all forms of optional properties to encourage explicit design decisions.

-- Make the property required if it's always needed
-- Use union types (e.g., `string | undefined`) for truly optional values
-- Document why a property is optional with a comment

 **Examples:**